-What's a typical age-related change?
 Misplacing things from time to time and retracing steps to find them.

-8. DECREASED OR POOR JUDGMENT.
+8. DECREASED OR POOR JUDGMENT

 Individuals may experience changes in judgment or decision-making.
-For example, they may use poor judgment when dealing with money, or pay less attention to grooming or keeping themselves clean.
+For example, they may use poor judgment when dealing with money or pay less attention to grooming or keeping themselves clean.

-What's a typical age-related change?
-Making a bad decision once in a while, like neglecting to change the oil in the car.
+Making a bad decision or mistake once in a while, like neglecting to change the oil in the car.

-9. WITHDRAWAL FROM WORK OR SOCIAL ACTIVITIES.
+9. WITHDRAWAL FROM WORK OR SOCIAL ACTIVITIES

 A person living with Alzheimer's disease may experience changes in the ability to hold or follow a conversation.
-As a result, they may withdraw from hobbies, social activities or other engagements.
+As a result, he or she may withdraw from hobbies, social activities or other engagements.
 They may have trouble keeping up with a favorite team or activity.

-What's a typical age-related change?
 Sometimes feeling uninterested in family or social obligations.

-10. CHANGES IN MOOD OR PERSONALITY.
+10. CHANGES IN MOOD OR PERSONALITY

 Individuals living with Alzheimer's may experience mood or personality changes.
-They may be easily upset at home, at work, with friends or when out of their comfort zone.
+They can become confused, suspicious, depressed, fearful or anxious.
+They may be easily upset at home, with friends or when out of their comfort zone.

-What's a typical age-related change?
 Developing very specific ways of doing things and becoming irritable when a routine is disrupted.